seanavery/realtime-ssd-detection/README.md

 As you can see from the gif above, the whitebalance and auto exposure works quite well on the Sony IMX219.
 I have a lamp off to the side in a somewhat dark room, purposefully less than ideal.
 The white balance and expose adjust over a few second timeframe.

 ### 2. Initialize TensorRT Engine

+For now we will skip the process of converting the [model](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md#coco-trained-models) from Tensorflow's Model Zoo into TensorRT.
+All we need to do is load up the `trt` engine and initialize the GPU memory using [pycuda](https://documen.tician.de/pycuda/).

+The model has been loaded with [graph-surgeon](https://github.com/jkjung-avt/tensorrt_demos/blob/master/ssd/build_engine.py) plugins to make the model compatible with TensorRT layers specification.
+You need to first regsiter the plugins with `libnvinfer`.
+The next step is to load up the trt file and allocate `GPU` and `Host` memory for input/output layers.

 ```
 import tensorrt as trt